Beta cell: Clinical significance

+Beta cells have significant clinical relevance as their proper function is essential for glucose regulation, and dysfunction is a key factor in the development and progression of diabetes and its associated complications.
+Here are some key clinical significances of beta cells:

 Type 1 diabetes

 Type 1 diabetes mellitus, also known as insulin-dependent diabetes, is believed to be caused by an auto-immune mediated destruction of the insulin-producing beta cells in the body.
 The process of beta-cell destruction begins with insulitis activating antigen-presenting cells (APCs).
 APCs then trigger activation of CD4+ helper-T cells and chemokines/cytokines release.
 Then, the cytokines activate CD8+ cytotoxic–T cells which leads to beta-cell destruction.
 The destruction of these cells reduces the body's ability to respond to glucose levels in the body, therefore making it nearly impossible to properly regulate glucose and glucagon levels in the bloodstream.
 The body destroys 70–80% of beta cells, leaving only 20–30% of functioning cells.
 This can cause the patient to experience hyperglycemia, which leads to other adverse short-term and long-term conditions.
 The symptoms of diabetes can potentially be controlled with methods such as regular doses of insulin and sustaining a proper diet.
 However, these methods can be tedious and cumbersome to continuously perform on a daily basis.